 - The public

-ICCVAM receives advice from the Scientific Advisory Committee on Alternative Toxicological Methods (SACATM), a standing NTP advisory committee.
+The Scientific Advisory Committee on Alternative Toxicological Methods (SACATM), a standing NTP advisory committee, provides additional advice and guidance.
 SACATM members include stakeholders from regulated industries, animal protection organizations, academia, U.S. state or international regulatory bodies, and companies or organizations that develop, market, or use test methods.